silverwind/updates/README.md

 ## Options

 See `--help` or below for the available options.
 Option that take multiple arguments can take them either via comma-separated value or by specifying the option multiple times.
-If an option has a optional `pkg` argument but non is given, the action will be applied to all packages instead.
+If an option has a optional `pkg` argument but none is given, the option will be applied to all packages instead.

 ```
 usage: updates [options]